ArmaghanKhan47/test_task/README.md

 ## /table-data API Endpoint
 This endpoint only can be used when user is logged in and thier email is verified.
 This api endpoint is also rate limited to only allow 1 request per 60 minutes per logged in user or ip address.
 This endpoint make GET request to external api endpoint to fetch results and return results.
+## php artisan xml:updateTable
+This command fetch data from api endpoint and store them in Data table.